-This quick and easy vegan royal icing recipe is made with a few simple ingredients and makes beautifully decorated cookies!
+This quick and easy vegan royal icing recipe uses a few simple ingredients and makes beautifully decorated cookies!
 Traditional royal icing recipes use egg whites as the base ingredient for the icing, but this recipe simply uses water to achieve a similar effect.

 Vegan cut out cookies decorated with vegan royal icing in bright colors.